Nike-Inc/backstopper/README.md

 Backstopper needs a `ProjectApiErrors` defined for each project in order to work.
 If possible you should create an abstract base class that is setup with the core errors for your organization - see `SampleProjectApiErrorsBase` for an example.
 Then each individual project would simply need to extend the base class and fill in the project-specific set of `ApiError`s and the error range it's using.
 See any of the [sample application](#samples) `SampleProjectApiErrorsImpl` classes for an example.
 The javadocs for `ProjectApiErrors` contains in-depth information as well.

 <a name="quickstart_usage_throw_api_exception"></a>
-##### Manually throwing an arbitrary error with full control over the resulting error contract and logging info
+##### Manually throwing an arbitrary error with full control over the resulting error contract, response headers, and logging info

 ``` java
 // The only requirement is that you have at least one ApiError.
 Everything else is optional.